 About Me

-I’ve always loved writing and have started many novels in the past, but a few years ago I made it my new year’s resolution to actually finish one, and I stuck to it.
-I’m very glad I did.
-Be In The Place, a teenage adventure romance was published by Andersen Press in 2005.
-Sadly since then, my writing career has been pretty much a failure!
-However I have written 2 more teenage novels which I may polish up and put on the internet one day.
-I write with my local writers’ group and post here what I come up with.
+6. I wrote a book!
+Be In The Place, a teenage adventure romance set at Glastonbury festival was published by Andersen Press (Random House) in 2005.
+Since then I have written two more teenage novels which I may polish up and put on the internet one day.
+I write with my local writers’ group and sometimes post here what I come up with.
+I completed the NanoWriMo challenge in November 2014 with an alternative history novel for adults and will hopefully have that finished soon.

 Hi its Emily u know the one that says don\’t mind all the time =] your webasite is awsome got to go im at school and am about to be caught because im ment to be doing German but instead im on here =D bye bye for now x